sourcebots/volunteer-docs/content/updating-volunteer-docs.md

 There are a few checks which run on the code, what follows is a quick summary of the most common errors and how to fix them:

 - **'Spelling errors found':** We have a spell checker, this is great for catching typos, but has quite a high false-positive rate.
-If you're certain you've spelt the word highlighted in red correctly, you can add it to the [.spelling file][spelling-file] (if using github, use the drop-down in the top left corner to select your branch before you make changes!
+If you're certain you've spelt the word highlighted in red correctly, you can add it to the [.spelling file][spelling-file] (if using GitHub, use the drop-down in the top left corner to select your branch before you make changes!
 This means it will update the pull request with your new change.)

 ## Review process